Character sheet for the James Bond film On Her Majesty's Secret Service.

 - Damsel in Distress: She gets captured after the avalance set off by Blofeld.

-- Damsel out of Distress: Though she manages to kill the mook who was watching over her before Bond and her father's men can rescue her.
+- Damsel out of Distress: Though she manages to kill the mook who was watching over her before Bond and her father's men can rescue her, and does everything she can to distract Blofeld long enough while the Gunship Rescue is approaching.

 - Former Teen Rebel: As explained by her father when he first met Bond, she had a habit of rebelling against him.
 While and as an adult she dearly loves him, she still retains the attitude.Draco: [After] my wife died, I sent Teresa to Switzerland to finish her education.
 Unfortunately, I didn't give her a proper home.
 She was without supervision.
 So she joined the fast international set.
 One scandal after another.
 When I disapproved, cut off her allowance, she committed some greater folly to spite me [...]
 Without telling me, she married an Italian count, who killed himself in a Maserati with one of his mistresses.